Skip to content

 • --help - Flag.
 Optional.
 Display this help.

-• url - a Uniform Resource Locator
+• url - String.
+Required. a Uniform Resource Locator

 • --prefix prefix - String.
 Optional.
 Prefix variable names with this string.